mongolar/mongolar/README.md

 ```bash
 bower install mongolar-js
 ```
-This will install all the js libraries required in your index.html
+This will install all the js libraries required in your index.html in a folder called assets.

 The only file that will be accessible from the root folder of this site is the index.html.
 Everything else must go in the assets folder.